greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/parallel_retrieve_cursor.html.md

 Greenplum Database creates the endpoint(s) on the QD or QEs, depending on the *query* parameters:

-- Greenplum Database creates an endpoint on the QD when the query results must be gathered by the master.
-For example, this `DECLARE` statement requires that the master gather the query results:
+- Greenplum Database creates an endpoint on the QD when the query results must be gathered by the coordinator.
+For example, this `DECLARE` statement requires that the coordinator gather the query results:

     ``` sql
     DECLARE c1 PARALLEL RETRIEVE CURSOR FOR SELECT * FROM t1 ORDER BY a;